 Why?
-Children with ASD may not spontaneously ask for what they want; by offering a choice this makes it easier for them to communicate to you what they would like.
+Some children may not spontaneously ask for what they want; by offering a choice this makes it easier for them to communicate to you what they would like.

 Activity 5: Snack time

 You will need: a snack the child likes, and a snack or object the child is not interested in